badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 If you squint, you can see the differential pair for the USB signals.
 There are probably a gazillion things that could be done better, but it works and doesn't blow up, which is good enough for me.
 I'm pretty sure this wouldn't pass any kind of certification necessary to sell it as part of a commercial electronic device.

 ### Soldering the board
-I ordered a stencil along with the PCBs, which makes applying the solder paste a lot easier, compared to the tooth pick method I used for the cartridge PCBs.
+I ordered a stencil along with the PCBs, which makes applying solder paste much easier compared to the toothpick method I used for the cartridge PCBs.

 <img src="./media/esp32-stencil.png" style="width: 100%;">